-This site is all about abnormalities of the breasts, including breast lumps, bumps and cancer.
+This site is all about breast abnormalities; including breast lumps, bumps and cancer.

 Breast Abnormalities, Lumps and Cancer

 Any breast abnormality is extremely worrying for anybody.